robertfmurdock/robertfmurdock.github.io/_career_sections/Resume.md

 ### Career History

-Senior Developer - Menlo Innovations, 2005-2014.
+Lead Software Engineer - Slang.ai 2022-2023.
 This includes work on:
-High-performance scientific data collection/analysis software (systems + UI), Distributed Work Assignment Systems, Management/Administration Systems, Android + iOS development.
-Generally, targeted product development for a variety of clients.
+Natural language conversation AI functionality (the Slang Concierge) using GCP Dialogflow.
+Multiplatform Kotlin (JS/JVM), using React, KTOR and Micronaut.
+Streaming audio manipulation over telephony.
+Continuous delivery to live customers with rare errors.

+Tech Lead, Senior Full-Stack Agile Engineer - Integral 2020-2021.
+This includes work on:
+Enterprise multi-cloud authentication and authorization using AWS Lambdas at large scale, as well as mobile-phone-based vehicle remote control interfaces.
+Enterprise work and targeted product work, respectively.

 Principal Artisan - Pillar Technology / Accenture, 2014-2020.
 This includes work on:
 Authentication Systems (legacy and modern), Customer-facing Automotive Menu applications, Payment services, API, and SDKs, Solutions Conception for overhauling field support tools.
 Generally, a mix of new product work and maintenance of enterprise software.

-Tech Lead, Senior Full-Stack Agile Engineer - Integral 2020-2021.
+Senior Developer - Menlo Innovations, 2005-2014.
 This includes work on:
-Enterprise multi-cloud authentication and authorization using AWS Lambdas at large scale, as well as mobile-phone-based vehicle remote control interfaces.
-Enterprise work and targeted product work, respectively.
+High-performance scientific data collection/analysis software (systems + UI), Distributed Work Assignment Systems, Management/Administration Systems, Android + iOS development.
+Generally, targeted product development for a variety of clients.

 ### More